homersoft/Mobilium/README.md

 - Open MobiliumDrvier project details
 - Open Signing and capabilities tab
 - Under iOS Platform select the correct provisioning profile to which your device has been assigned.
-- Select MobiliumDriver target and your connected device in xcode and run tests (Product -> Test) or `command + U`
+- Select MobiliumDriver target and your connected device in Xcode and run tests (Product -> Test) or `command + U`

+## Example
+Check [demo](demo) directory to see example Xcode project and UI tests written in Mobilium.

+## Know issues
+- As apple not allows to setup accessibility identifiers to UIAlertController titles and buttons Mobilium doesn't support system alerts
+- Mobilium doesn't support testing on iOS simulators
+-
 ## Licence
 Mobilium is distributed under MIT license.
 You can check more [here](LICENSE.md)